-- Whilst, as demonstrated in the preceding section, there was historically some association between the Hall and land within the wider site, this is no longer evident in character or use to the casual observer because of the change of use over time (particularly in regard to the land developed for the AHT), and the dense screening provided by the existing hedges. - 4.73 The historic association with the stud and Lanarch's use was eroded before being finally severed in 1929, since which point the two have been both physically and functionally separate. - 4.74 The visual relationship today between Lanwades Hall and the wider landscape is limited to a view in/ out through a gap in the vegetation to the south-west of the house, which allows some views toward the wider landscape.
-These views don't contribute particularly to the building's special interest or the appreciation thereof, as they lie on private land (which is not publicly accessible) which has no extant functional or other relationship with the house. - 4.75 Taken as a whole, we find that that the setting relationship between Lanwades Hall and the Site is limited to some generic intervisibility towards the south-west. - 4.76 The majority of the Site is not experienced within the setting of the listed building.
+- Whilst, as demonstrated in the preceding section, there was historically some association between the Hall and land within the wider site, this is no longer evident in character or use to the casual observer because of the change of use over time (particularly in regard to the land developed for the AHT), and the dense screening provided by the existing hedges. - 4.73 The historic association with the stud and Lanarch's use was eroded before being finally severed in 1929, since which point the two have been both physically and functionally separate. - Indscape is limited to a view in/ out through a gap in the vegetation to the south-west of the house, which allows some views toward the wider landscape.
+These views don't contribute particularly to the building's special interest or the appreciation thereof, as they lie on private land (which is not publicly accessible) which has no extant functional or other relationship with the house. - Taken as a whole, we find that that the setting relationship between Lanwades Hall and the Site is limited to some generic intervisibility towards the south-west. - 4.76 The majority of the Site is not experienced within the setting of the listed building.
 The historical associations alone at this particular Site are not sufficient to bring the wider land into the setting of the listed building. - 4.77 This finding is supported by the grant of consent for the Bloor homes development to the east of the listed building, which also lies on land which was within the Lanwades estate prior to 1929.
-The Committee Report4 associated with the consent does not refer to a setting relationship with the listed building, or the potential for a change to be experienced.
+The Committee Report associated with the consent does not refer to a setting relationship with the listed building, or the potential for a change to be experienced.
 For the avoidance of doubt, we agree with this finding.